 What's up?
 I mean, the top floor [of] Buckingham Palace ... just a naked-looking Filipino kid, you know, tied a whole bunch of sheets together just ... just for the heck of it.
 Yeah, that's it.
 Just for the heck of it.
 He's willing to try to escape naked, leap out of that floor, while a parade is going by.
 What has happened to that kid that he's willing to do that?
 Imagine that.

 This kid looks like he falls to death here in about 10 seconds.
 This is what you are deciding to not listen to and not understand, on everything that I've been trying to tell you what's going on in the world.
 Your world is run by Satanists, and these are their victims, and we seem to think that it's just funny and okay.
 That's [expletive] sad.
 The world you live in people, controlled by pedophiles.

-However, neither the video clip nor the description of it offered by “Covert Geopolitics” was real.
-The “Covert Geopolitics” version of the clip was actually a slowed-down, looped, lower-resolution version of a video — purportedly captured by a tourist in London — that prompted a good deal of consternation and speculation when it mysteriously appeared online in early 2015:
+However, neither the video clip nor the description of it offered by "Covert Geopolitics" was real.
+The "Covert Geopolitics" version of the clip was actually a slowed-down, looped, lower-resolution version of a video — purportedly captured by a tourist in London — that prompted a good deal of consternation and speculation when it mysteriously appeared online in February 2015.
+The Mirror wrote:

 This extraordinary video clip appears to show a man scaling Buckingham Palace — completely nude.